 Liver function tests typically show raised transaminases, especially serum gamma-glutamyltransferase.

-An abdominal ultrasound is an essential basic investigation which may demonstrate an enlarged liver, and an absent or contracted gallbladder after a 4 hour fast.
+An abdominal ultrasound is an essential basic investigation which may demonstrate an enlarged liver, and an absent or contracted gallbladder after a 4-hour fast.
 Biliary dilatation is not seen.

 Percutaneous liver biopsy is the usual diagnostic method and shows evidence of extrahepatic biliary obstruction such as portal tract fibrosis, oedema, ductular proliferation and cholestasis.
 Biopsies done before 6 weeks of age might not have typical features.

 The gold standard for diagnosis, particularly if there is any doubt prior to a Kasai portoenterostomy, is an operative cholangiography.
-Other investigations include an endoscopic retrograde cholangiopancreatography or a magnetic resonance retrograde cholangiopancreatography although these are technically difficult and not widely available.
+Other investigations include endoscopic retrograde cholangiopancreatography or magnetic resonance retrograde cholangiopancreatography although these are technically difficult and not widely available.

 i.
 Kasai portoenterostomy: